Documentation / Scanner

 Earnings Season Adaptations

 Peak earnings weeks occur in specific periods each quarter: January 3rd-4th weeks, April 3rd-4th weeks, July 3rd-4th weeks, October 3rd-4th weeks.
-During these periods, individual stock volatility increases dramatically regardless of overall market conditions, creating special risks for Volatility Box trading.
+During these periods, individual stock volatility increases regardless of overall market conditions, creating special risks for Volatility Box trading.

 Scanner Configuration for Earnings Season